Reporting year 2021

 Male teachers are more likely to work in secondary schools than nurseries and primary schools: 14.1% of nursery and primary school teachers are male, up from 12.7% in 2010/11.
 35.3% of secondary school teachers are male, down from 37.8% in 2010/11.

 Female teachers are less likely than their male counterparts to be in leadership positions (heads, deputy heads, assistant heads), however this difference is reducing over time.
 In 2021/22, 69.4% of leadership teachers were female, up from 65.9% in 2010/11.
 This compares to 76.8% of classroom teachers in 2021/22 and 75.7% in 2010/11.
-For a deeper analysis of teacher gender in leadership positions see School leadership in England 2010 to 2020: characteristics and trends.
+For a deeper analysis of teacher gender in leadership positions see School leadership in England 2010 to 2020: characteristics and trends (opens in a new tab).

 Ethnicity